 In a large skillet, heat 2 tablespoons of vegetable oil over medium-high heat.
 Add the chicken; season with salt and 1-1/2 tablespoons of ground chile powder.
 Cook until all of the chicken is well-browned.
 Transfer the chicken to a heat proof-plate; set aside.

 Heat an additional 2 tablespoons of vegetable oil over medium heat in the same skillet the chicken was cooked in.
 Saute the rice until golden brown, stirring frequently.
-While the rice is browning, puree the onion, tomatoes, and garlic with the chicken broth in a blender cup until smooth.
+While the rice is browning, puree the onion, tomatoes, and garlic with in 2-1/2 cups of the chicken broth in a blender cup until smooth.

 Carefully, pour the puree mixture over the browned rice.
 Stir in the remaining 1 tablespoon of ground chili powder and 1/4 teaspoon of ground cumin.
 Season lightly with salt.
 Stir gently, just until everything is combined.
+Do NOT stir after this point!
 Cover skillet and bring to a boil.
 Reduce heat to low and let the rice simmer for 10 minutes.
-Taste the broth and season with more salt, if necessary.

 Gently stir in the cooked chicken and beans.
 (I used Pinto beans, but Rick recommends using black beans.)
 Cover and continue to simmer until all of the liquid has been absorbed.
+If the rice still looks uncooked, add a splash more of water and continue to simmer until fully cooked.
+(Remember to resist the urge to stir!)
 Remove from heat.
 Let set for about 10 minutes before serving.